rleslie1015/django-portfolio/README.md

 3. Create a View inside `projects/views.py` and add view functions that render html

-4. Create the HTML template inside the app `projects/templates/projects.html`
+4. Create the HTML templates inside the app `projects/templates/projects_index.html`

 5. Create the urls module for the application

         $ touch projects/urls.py

 - Import the path object and apps view modules
 - Create a list of URL patterns and view objects: